 Are you seeing your EMIs eat up most of your paycheck and wondering if there's a smarter route?
 A student loan refinance calculator might just be the tool you need.
 With education loan debt climbing, many borrowers are exploring lower interest options.

-Keep reading to learn how to use a student loan refinance calculator, discover the signs when you should refinance, and figure out how to check offers so you truly save more.
+Keep reading to learn how to use a student loan refinance calculator, discover the signs when you should refinance, and figure out how to compare offers so you truly save more.

 What Counts as a Good Refinance Rate for Education Loans?

 The interest rate is the key element in any refinance decision, as it directly impacts your monthly EMIs and the total repayment amount.
-In India, education loan refinance rates typically range from 9% to 12%, with borrowers offering collateral and a strong repayment history often qualifying for the lower end.
+In India, education loan balance transfer rates typically range from 9% to 12% per annum as of 2025-26 — subject to change; confirm with your lender before applying.

 A good refinance rate is essentially one that is lower than your existing loan rate, helps reduce your total interest payable, and improves your monthly affordability.
 Even a modest drop of 1–2% can translate into significant savings over the life of the loan, making your EMIs more manageable and your overall financial planning smoother.